 Heats up Unlike Anything You've Seen

-An 11-fin oil radiator model from VonHaus has all it takes to be one of the top picks in the medium price range.
+This 11-fin oil radiator model from VonHaus has all it takes to be one of the top picks in the medium price range.

 The device has a pretty impressive array of safety features that will definitely come in handy at some point.
 The tip-off safety switch will turn the device off in case it accidentally falls on the floor.
 Alternatively, the automatic thermal protection will switch the device off if it reaches a dangerously high temperature.
 On top of that, the heater has an adjustable thermostat that you can manually set up in order to conserve the electricity.
 Handy if you want the heater working overnight.
-Turning to the heat settings, the unit has 3 dials and a few switches that together allow for a full control of the climate in your house.
+Turning to the heat settings, the unit has 3 dials and a few switches that together allow for full control of the climate in your house.

-The 3 heat settings (1000W, 1500W, and 2500W respectively) provide you with enough choice what heat level to choose when you feel chilly.
+The 3 heat settings (1000W, 1500W, and 2500W respectively) provide you with enough choice of what heat level to choose when you feel chilly.
 You can choose the desired temperature in just a few clicks using a temperature dial on the side of the heater.
 Alternatively, you can tinker with a thermostat and as a result, the heater will automatically turn on and off to keep the temperature in the room stable.
-While the thermostat will help you save up on the electricity bill, the 11 fins of the device will help you save the time needed
+While the thermostat will help you save on the electricity bill, the 11 fins of the device will help you save the time needed.

 Adjust as You Want